forgeservicelab/ansible-roles.heartbeat/README.md

 - `OS_PROJECT` - OpenStack project (tenant) name.
 Undefined, required only if the target environment is deployed on OpenStack.
 - `OS_USERNAME` - OpenStack user name.
 Undefined, required only if the target environment is deployed on OpenStack.
 - `OS_PASSWORD` - OpenStack password for the above user.
 Undefined, required only if the target environment is deployed on OpenStack.
-- `ROUTER_PUBLIC_IP` - IP of the public interface of the target network's router.
-Undefined, required only if the target environment is deployed on OpenStack.
+- `ALLOWED_IPS` - List of IPs of the machines allowed to access HA services.
+Defined here as they are usually common to all HA services in a given deployment; it can be overriden on client roles.
 - `OS_FLOATIP` - Floating (Virtual) IP assigned to the HA cluster.
 Expected to be declared on dependent roles or overriden on the global scope.
 - `hb_ipaddr_suffix` - If the target environment is **not** OpenStack HA handover is handled by the IPaddr script, this variable holds the CIDR netmask and interface parameters; it defaults to `/24/eth0` and it can be overriden on the mysql and nfs roles or on the global scope.
 - `heartbeat_service_name` - Name of the service to run on top of the Heartbeat/DRBD infrastructure.
 Expected to be declared on dependent roles or overriden on the global scope.